How to Avoid Data Loss on NAS Thecus N16910SAS and Recover Deleted Files Methodically

 To mitigate these risks, it is essential to regularly update the firmware and software of the NAS device, maintain proper backups on separate storage devices, and follow best practices for data security and protection.

-Although NAS N16910SAS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N16910SAS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view